-- (1) The value of unexercised in-the-money options on date vested is based on the number of options that became vested on the applicable date and is calculated on the difference between the closing market value of the common shares on the TSX as at the date of vesting and the exercise price of the option. - (2) The value of vested restricted share units is calculated as the number of common shares issuable under the restricted share units upon vesting multiplied by the closing market value of the common shares on the TSX as at the date of vesting.
+- on the difference between the closing market value of the common shares on the TSX as at the date of vesting and the exercise price of the option. - (2) The value of vested restricted share units is calculated as the number of common shares issuable under the restricted share units upon vesting multiplied by the closing market value of the common shares on the TSX as at the date of vesting.

-During the most recently completed financial year the President and COO exercised 200,000 options to acquire common shares of the Corporation at an exercise price of \$10.36.
+During the most recently completed financial year the President and COO exercised 75,000 options to acquire common shares of the Corporation at an exercise price of \$12.60.
 None of the other NEOs exercised any options to acquire common shares of the Corporation.
 The share based awards disclosed above are RSUs which vested during the year.
-In 2016, two tranches of RSUs vested, the first tranche of 38,500 RSUs on October 24, 2016 in connection with the completion of the updated PFS and the second tranche of 90,000 RSUs on December 5, 2016 in recognition of the efforts of the officers and employees in transforming the profile of the Corporation's KSM Project through the achievement of various milestones over the most recent years.
+In 2017, one tranche of 62,750 RSUs vested on March 3, 2017 in connection with the announcement of an updated resource estimate for the Kerr Deposit.